AIForces/AIForces/docs/source/problemsetting.rst

 Checker
 =======

-Checker is a script used to perform challenges between multiple players.
-Interface works as follows:
+The checker is the script that governs players and their interaction.
+It has the following interface:

-Arguments to the checker are given in ``AI_CHECKER_ARGS`` env. variable in JSON format
+Arguments are provided in the ``AI_CHECKER_ARGS`` env variable as JSON

 players_cmds
-   Ready bash commands to start solutions players_files binary files of the solutions (needed for firejail) test_id
+   Pre-made bash commands to start solutions players_files
+   The solutions binary files (needed for firejail) test_id
    Current test id
 test_description_fd
-   File descriptor integer value to read data, describing the test (if was provided). time_limit
+   File descriptor integer value for the test file (if such was provided) time_limit
    Per move time limit in milliseconds memory_limit
    RAM limit in bytes.
 result_log_fd
-   File descriptor integer value to write result_log JSON. game_log_fd
+   File descriptor integer value to write result_log JSON game_log_fd
-   File descriptor integer value to write game_log file. streams_log_fd
+   File descriptor integer value to write game_log file streams_log_fd
-   File descriptor integer value to write interaction logs.
+   File descriptor integer value to write interaction logs

 .. code-block:: json